-- Drive in such a way that you always have full control over the tractor with the attached machine.
-In so doing, take your personal abilities into account, as well as the road, traffic, visibility and weather conditions, the driving characteristics of the tractor and the connected or coupled machine.
-Before transportation, factor the side locking of the tractor lower - Before transportation, fasten the side locking of the tractor lower link, so that the connected or coupled machine cannot swing back and forth.
+- Drive in such a way that you always have full control over the tractor with the attached machine. - In so doing, take your personal abilities into account, as well as the road, traffic, visibility and weather conditions, the driving characteristics of the tractor and the connected or coupled machine. - Before transportation, fasten the side locking of the tractor lower link, so that the connected or coupled machine cannot swing back and forth.